[UPDATED] Mother of beheaded toddler says suspect was never violent - Trinidad and Tobago Newsday

 She said, “The tragic death of little Amarah is not only a grievous loss to her family but has immersed our entire nation in anguish.”

-Webster-Roy said to maintain peace and prosperity in TT, all forms of abuse must be eradicated.
+Webster-Roy said to maintain peace and prosperity in Trinidad and Tobago, all forms of abuse must be eradicated.

 “There is no excuse for mistreating anyone in an intimate relationship, whether they are a man or a woman.
 As responsible adults, we can never justify the abuse of children, nor should they ever be used as pawns in family conflicts.”